 2.4.2.10 Triple Sugar Iron (TSI) agar test

 TSI agar was used to determine carbohydrate fermentation in hydrogen sulphite production from the amino acid cysteine due to cysteine desulphurase.
 A sterile TSI agar was inoculated with the test isolate by streaking its surface and stabbing with a wire loop.
 The culture was incubated at 27oC for 24hrs.
 The development of cracks beneath the agar as well as an air gap beneath the agar indicates the presence of gas (carbohydrate fermentation).
 The resultant colour of the medium of either yellow or red indicates alkalinity and acidity respectively while hydrogen sulphite production was an indication of the presence of black precipitates on or within the agar (Cheesbrough, 2003).

+Data quality control and assurance

 2.5 Statistical analysis

-The results obtained from this study were edited, coded and subjected to different statistical investigation.
+The results obtained from this study were edited, coded and subjected to different statistical analysis.
 Mean occurrence was determined for various samples.
 Analysis of variance (ANOVA) was used to determine the significance at 95% internal ANOVA.

 3. Results and Discussion